soraphis/rimworld-suggestions/content/InfestationChanges.md

 so there is a new event where 1 or more mega worms dig out the ground somewhere (possibly in your mountain base, but not neccessarily), they leave a hole where a few spelopedes and mega scarabs follow.

+those insects try to build a new base (searching for a dark place).

-if not closed for too long even mega spiders will follow and the scarabs start to construct in the next-to-find place (needs to be relatively dark, and need to have a ceiling or inside a mountain)
+if the hole is not closed for too long even mega spiders will follow